 Whether we are learning at school, at home, online or on the land, the opportunity to make, create and learn by doing is vital to our wellbeing!
 Making Learning Visible means to create with purpose for your audience by making engaging written, spoken and visual stories & artifacts on the page, stage & screen, including messages, lessons, presentations, prototypes and documentaries.
 Record yourself and your voice, and add stills, clips, narration, music and titles to assemble visual stories.
 Organize and share your videos with your audience on your video channel, and embed your videos into your online classroom, website and social media.
 Stay connected with the rich network of colleagues and resources in the #rvsed learning community!

-Whether they're petroglyphs papyrus, parchment, paper or pixels, the best worksheets for making original artwork have always begun blank.
+Whether it's on papyrus, parchment, paper or pixels, the best worksheets for original artwork always begin blank.

 Examples of Publications, Presentations & Productions from students & teachers.